-- (1) For fiscal 2020, shows incentive compensation awards under the Annual Incentive Plan and bonuses, in each case as preliminarily determined by the Compensation Committee subject to discretionary adjustment.
-The Compensation Committee has determined to not pay these amounts at this time.
-If the Compensation Committee determines in its sole discretion to pay all or any portion of these bonus amounts it will do so no later than December 31, 2020. - Represents performance vesting restricted stock units ("PRSUs") awarded in fiscal 2020 under the Company's 2012 Long-Term Incentive Plan.
+(1) For fiscal 2021, shows incentive compensation awards under the Annual Incentive Plan and bonuses, in each case as preliminarily determined by the Compensation Committee subject to discretionary adjustment.

+(2) Represents performance vesting restricted stock units ("PRSUs") awarded in fiscal 2021 under the Company's 2012 Long-Term Incentive Plan.
 The PRSUs vest in three substantially equal annual installments commencing on or about the anniversary of the date of grant, subject to meeting certain one-year performance measures.
-The Named Executive Officers also have an opportunity to vest in supplemental units if the Company satisfies certain three-year performance measures.
-The relevant one- and three-year performance periods will end on the last day of each of fiscal 2020, fiscal 2021 and fiscal 2022. - (3) Represents time vesting restricted stock units ("TRSUs") granted under the Company's 2012 Long-Term Incentive Plan.
-The TRSUs generally vest in four equal annual installments commencing on the anniversary date of the grant. - (4) Represents stock options granted under the Company's 2012 Long-Term Incentive Plan.
-The stock options vest in four equal annual installments commencing on the anniversary of the date of the grant. - (5) The amounts in this column do not represent amounts that Named Executive Officers received or are entitled to receive.
-As required by SEC rules, this column represents the grant date fair value of PRSUs at target amounts, TRSUs, and stock options granted to the Named Executive Officers during fiscal 2020.
+The Chief Executive Officer also has an opportunity to vest in supplemental units if the Company satisfies certain three-year performance measures.
+The relevant one- and three-year performance periods will end on the last day of each of fiscal 2021, fiscal 2022 and fiscal 2023.

+(3) Represents time vesting restricted stock units ("TRSUs") granted under the Company's 2012 Long-Term Incentive Plan.
+The TRSUs generally vest in four equal annual installments commencing on the anniversary date of the grant.

+(4) Represents stock options granted under the Company's 2012 Long-Term Incentive Plan.
+The stock options vest in four equal annual installments commencing on the anniversary of the date of the grant.

+(5) The amounts in this column do not represent amounts that Named Executive Officers received or are entitled to receive.
+As required by SEC rules, this column represents the grant date fair value of PRSUs at target amounts, TRSUs, and stock options granted to the Named Executive Officers during fiscal 2021.
 The grant date fair value is the amount that the Company will recognize in its financial statements over the award's vesting schedule, subject to any forfeitures.
 For PRSUs, the Company will recognize expense only to the extent performance measures are achieved.
 The grant date fair value was determined under FASB ASC 718.
-See Note 19 to Consolidated Financial Statements in the Company's Annual Report on Form 10-K for fiscal 2020 regarding assumptions underlying valuation of equity awards.
+See Note 19 to Consolidated Financial Statements in the Company's Annual Report on Form 10-K for fiscal 2021 regarding assumptions underlying valuation of equity awards.